You are currently viewing Utah Criminal Law Procedures

 3. a character witness is someone who knew the victim, the defendant, or other people involved in the case.
 Character witnesses usually do not see the crime, but they can be very helpful in determining the personality of the defendant or victim.

 Prosecutors must also provide the defendant with copies of materials and evidence that the prosecution intends to use at trial against the defendant.
 This process is called discovery, and it continues from the time the case begins to the time of trial.
+A prosecutor is obliged to provide the defendant with documents and other information that may reflect upon the case.
+A failure of the prosecutor to do so can expose the prosecutor to fines and/or sanctions by the court.
+Further, the prosecutor must provide the defense with evidence that may hurt the prosecutor’s case, called exculpatory evidence.
+This evidence can show the defendant’s innocence.
+If the prosecution does not provide available exculpatory evidence to the defense, it may require a new trial.

-When the government has a strong case against a defendant, the government may offer the defendant a plea deal to avoid trial and perhaps reduce the defendant’s exposure to a lengthier sentence.
+When the government has a strong case against a defendant, the government may offer the defendant a plea deal to avoid trial and reduce the defendant’s exposure to a lengthier sentence.

 A defendant may only plead guilty if they actually committed the crime and admit to doing so in open court before the judge.
+If a defendant pleads guilty, there is no trial, and the next step is to prepare for a sentencing hearing.

-VI.
-Preliminary Hearing:
+6. Preliminary Hearing:

-A preliminary hearing is like a mini trial.
+A preliminary hearing is like a mini-trial.
 The prosecution will call witnesses and introduce evidence, and the defense can cross-examine witnesses.
 However, the defense cannot object to using certain evidence, and in fact, evidence is allowed to be presented at a preliminary hearing that could not be shown to a jury at trial.

 Common pre-trial motions include: